3 Zhun1 屯

 The feminine mating with the masculine by means of correlation is regarded as a formal marriage (see hexagram 53, Jian).
 The robbery and the wedding parade are both mentioned.
 Apparently, in the time of Zhou Yi one tribe would attack another and capture young women; thus, robbery here is taken for a forced marriage.

 Commentary on the image: The difficulty of line 2, which is due to its riding on rigidity.
-To be pregnant after ten years, signifying it returns to normality.
+After ten years the female gets pregnant, which signifies that she returns to normality.

 Line 2 is the feminine riding on rigid masculine line 1; it is a scene of the feminine oppressing the masculine.
 This signifies that line 2 will abuse the momentum ofmasculine if it counts on line 1.
 This is because line 1 is behind it and will guide it in the opposite direction, i.e. further difficulty in initiating.